dnl-rss/secureum-slot5-security-pitfalls-201/00_tokens.md

 ### 108. Token Inflation via interest:

-Some tokens distribute interest to token holders.
+Some tokens *distribute interest* to token holders.

 Potential interest earned from the token should be taken into account.

-**WARNING**: Earned interest might be trapped in the contract if not taken into account.
+**WARNING**: Earned interest *might be trapped* in the contract if not taken into account.

 ## Contract Composition Checks

+The organization and deployment of contracts affects their security.

 [ref](https://github.com/crytic/building-secure-contracts/blob/master/development-guidelines/token_integration.md#contract-composition)